MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 .. todo::
   **Discuss if this is needed/desired and if Reddit threads can be pinned to top. **
-  Todo: Reddit thread to be made, bookmarked?, add hyperlink Or in *this* reddit thread.
+  Todo: Reddit thread to be made, bookmarked?, add hyperlink finish line: Or in `this<url>`_ reddit thread.

 The preferred method for submitting large edits would be via GitHub Pull Request.
 But we can make accommodations for anyone who would like to contribute but is not familiar with version-control systems like Git.

 License
 -------
-We use the GPL-3 license (see above) for documentation, see the header.
+Project documentation is licensed under the same license as the source code.
-This is for simplicity because it is the same license as the project code.
+Specifically, the GNU General Public License version 3 or higher (GPLv3+); see the document header.
-And because the documentation gets parsed in other tools before it reaches its final form.
+Is is also allows the the documentation to ger prosessed in other tools before it reaches its final form.

 Github
 ------